 On average, a software product manager has the same roles and responsibilities as a typical product manager.
 However, that may change in different organizations and industries.
 In any case, the typical roles of any software product manager include the following.

 - Ideation – Software product managers need to have a well-developed creative process that helps them generate, develop, and curate new ideas.
 They should determine the ideas that should be worked on, promoted, or pushed to help the company strategize better.
 That’s why they also have to take in feedback and requests regarding the product strategy and product development process.

-Duties and Tasks of a Software PM
+Duties and Tasks of a Software Product Manager

 - Work with the market research and management teams to work on the discovery phase.

 - Collaborate with the product owner to develop a product vision for the new product.

 - Analyze the complete competitive landscape to see what competitors are doing in the market.